Tephaany/neuron_gmail/README.md

 |----------|----------------------------------------------|------|--------------------------------------------------------------|
 | unread   | Number of unread messages                    | int  | 5                                                            |
 | subjects | A List with all the unread messages subjects | list | ['Intelora commit', 'Beer tonight?', 'cats have superpower'] |

+## Limitation

+-Number of unread messages
+-A List with all the unread messages subjects

 ## Synapses example